Harshmist/message-hub-task/README.md

 ## Requirements

 Design and build a message hub that can accept and distribute messages to connected users who are subscribed to a certain "topic".

-Think of this like a chat room that is connected to either via TCP.
+Think of this like a chat room that is connected via TCP.

 ## Considerations